mooinglemur/zsmkit/README.md

 ```
 Inputs: .X = priority, .A .Y = memory location (lo hi), $00 = RAM bank
 ```
+Prior to calling, set the active RAM bank ($00) to the bank where the ZSM data starts.

-Sets up the song pointers and parses the header based on a ZSM that was previously loaded into RAM.
-If the song is valid, it marks the priority slot as playable.
+This function sets up the song pointers and parses the header based on a ZSM that was previously loaded into RAM.
+If the song is deemed valid, it marks the priority slot as playable.

 ---
 #### `zsm_setfile`